nhsconnect/gpconnect/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-GP Connect is a service that will allow authorised clinical staff in GP practices and other care settings to share and view GP practice clinical information and data between IT systems, quickly and efficiently.
+GP Connect is a service that will allow authorised clinical staff in GP practices and other care settings to share GP practice clinical information and data between IT systems, quickly and efficiently.
 This will make sure patient medical information is available to clinicians when and where they need it, improving patient care.

 The GP Connect programme is developing standardised specifications for [Application Programming Interfaces (APIs)](overview_glossary.html#API®) to be used by any system for the sharing of data, so that clinicians in different care settings can:

 * view a patient’s GP practice record
-*	manage GP appointments
-*	import or download data on a patient’s medicines and allergies
+* import or download medication and allergies information from this record
+*	manage a patient's GP appointments

-This will save time for clinicians, and provide better, more convenient care for patients.
+This will provide better, safer, more convenient care for patients and save time for clinicians.
 It will also help meet targets under [NHS England’s improving access to general practice programme](https://www.england.nhs.uk/gp/gpfv/redesign/improving-access/).

 ## GP Connect overview ##

 ![Img](images/overview/GP Connect Model.png)

-## GP Connect APIs ##
+## GP Connect APIs and capabilities ##
-GP Connect APIs make data from clinical systems available in a standard form that can be used across different systems and be made available to clinicians who need access to the data for direct patient care.

-The APIs currently available are:
+The APIs are grouped into sets which enable specific business functionality or ‘capabilities'.
+GP Connect has worked with GP clinical system suppliers to deliver the following capabilities:

 *	Access Record HTML – enables clinicians to view a patient’s medical record
 *	Appointment Management – enables clinical staff to book, amend or cancel an appointment for a patient
 *	Access Record Structured – enables an export of a patient’s medications and allergies